cblevins/fa17-hist-trump/schedule.md

 **Week 12**

 November 20: Public History
+-	Kenneth Foote, *Shadowed Ground: America’s Landscapes of Violence and Tragedy* (Chapter 1: A Landscape of Violence and Tragedy)

 November 22: [No Class – Thanksgiving Break]

-**Week 13: Putting it all Together**
+**Week 13**

 November 27: Podcasting
--	Listen to at least two episodes of a history podcast of your choosing.
+-	Listen to [Episode 5: The Spin](http://uncivil.show/episode-the-spin.html) *Uncivil* podcast.
+Write a brief outline of the episode and its different components.

 November 29: Workshop
 -	Come to class with your thesis statement written and a draft of your bibliography